 Furthermore, the study’s deduction carries over into USNWR’s 2019–2020 results.
 The five top-ranked hospitals—Mayo Clinic, Massachusetts General Hospital, Johns Hopkins Hospital, Cleveland Clinic, and New York-Presbyterian Hospital-Columbia and Cornell—all have physician CEOs and/or presidents.
 It’s strong evidence that physician-led hospitals rise to the top.
 So why isn’t everyone following the leaders?
 More importantly, why does physician leadership matter?

 The American Medical Association (AMA) has also noted the advantages of a physician-led, team-based care team, explaining it can provide a better patient experience, better population health, lower overall costs and improved professional satisfaction.
 And beyond their support, the AMA says, “patients also support physician-led team-based care.
 A 2012 survey found that patients overwhelmingly want a coordinated approach to healthcare, with a physician leading the healthcare team.”

 The thorn in this statement is that it’s difficult to build a physician-led team without a physician-led C-suite.
 With a business administrator leading a hospital, it feels like someone is trying to sell you tea but has no idea how to make tea.
-They’re schooled to put profit first.
+They put profit first.
 But it doesn’t have to be that way.
 Money follows when doctors and nurses are free to perform quality work.
 Patients are happy, they receive the best care and the hospital prospers.

 Physician Leaders Are Better Equipped to Control Physician Burnout